AnthonyLloyd/CsCheck/README.md

 timeout - The timeout in seconds to use for Faster (default 60 seconds).
 print - A function to convert the state to a string for error reporting (default Check.Print).
 equal - A function to check if the two states are the same (default Check.Equal).
-sigma - For Faster sigma is the number of standard deviations from the null hypothosis (default 6).
+sigma - For Faster sigma is the number of standard deviations from the null hypothesis (default 6).
 replay - The number of times to retry the seed to reproduce a SampleConcurrent fail (default 100).

 Global defaults can also be set via environment variables: